bitwarden/help/_articles/features/attachments.md

   </div>
 </div>

+{% callout warning %}
+**A note on Attachments created after May 11, 2021**:

+As a result of an Attachment upgrade, Attachments uploaded on the newest clients cannot be opened on older client versions.
+If you find you're unable to access a recently-created Attachment, upgrade your client to the newest version (**Hint:** The Cloud Web Vault is *always* on the newest version.)
+{% endcallout %}

 ## View an Attachment

 Viewing an attachment mimics the same procedure used to attach a file.
 Refer to one of the above sections for help.